Azure/template-analyzer/docs/authoring-json-rules.md

 Since most rules apply only to specific types of Azure resources, the `resourceType` property gives rule authors a shorthand to only evaluate those types of resources.
 If `resourceType` is specified, the path specified in `path` becomes relative to the resource selected in the template.

-The behavior of the `resourceType` property is to find a property called "resources" in the current scope that is an array of objects, look for a "type" property in each of the objects, and keep only the resources where the full value of "type" matches the string in `resourceType`.
+The behavior of the `resourceType` property is to find a property called "resources" in the current scope that is an array of objects, look for a "type" property in each of the objects, and keep only the resources where the full value of "type" matches the string in `resourceType` or a prefix of it.
 Consider that if a resource of type `Microsoft.Sql/servers` has a child of type `auditingSettings`, then the full type of the child is actually `Microsoft.Sql/servers/auditingSettings`.
+When looking for `Microsoft.Sql/servers/auditingSettings`, for example, if `Microsoft.Sql/servers` is matched, then the search will continue on the resources array of that resource, looking again for the full type of `auditingSettings`.
 See [Scopes](#scopes) for more information on scopes.

 Documentation on `where` is provided below in [Where Conditions](#where-conditions).